sgerodes/scrapy-dot-items/README.md

 ## Description

 For those who are tired to use scrapy's brackets and quotes.
-In one line of code this library will increase teh readability of your code, make it more stable to human error.
+In one line of code this library will increase the readability of your code, make it more stable to human error.
 And will introduce IDEs code completion features to your scrapy items.
-You will be abel to use scrapy items as normal python objects using dot syntax.
+You will be able to use scrapy items as normal python objects using dot syntax.

 The regular bulky way to do it: